Hexatown/hexatown.github.io/_posts/2017-05-17-DomainRestrictedSharing.md

 ---
-layout: post
-title: Domain restriction on SharePoint / OneDrive sharing
+Title: Domain restriction on SharePoint / OneDrive sharing
 ---

 The ability to restrict sharing to a list of whitelisted domains